end2endzone/end2endzone-hugo/content/blog/2016-03-20-nonblockingrtttl-a-non-blocking-arduino-library-for-playing-rtttl-melodies.md

 # License

 The following code was written by Antoine Beauchamp.
-The non-blocking RTTTL library is a port of the RTTTL example from the [Tone library](http://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/rogue-code/Arduino-Library-Tone.zip)&nbsp;which is licensed with the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+The non-blocking RTTTL library is a port of the RTTTL example from the [Tone library](http://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/rogue-code/Arduino-Library-Tone.zip) which is licensed with the [MIT License](http://www.opensource.org/licenses/mit-license.php).

 The code & updates for the library can be found at <http://end2endzone.com>.